fpalomo/king-kata-di/Readme-group-2.md

 * VISA : We use Entity C

-We will assume we have 3 different classes , each one of them for one of the bank entities.
+We will assume we have 3 different classes ( "EntityA_Driver", "EntityB_Driver", "EntityC_Driver" ) each one of them for one of the bank entities.
 They are low level classes, used as a network abstraction object.
 We will consider they all have a method named "chargeCC" , that is the method we will use to send a money charge request to that bank entity.
+You don't actually need to implement this class, we will

 --

-Our class for Entity A expects the next parameters:
+Our method "chargeCC" in the EntityA_Driver expects the next parameters:

 * merchant_id : our PSP id, they provided it to us when we created an account. the value is "MCHNT-304x3"
 * merchant_transaction_id : A unique key identifying the payment in our system.
 This is a value just for us, in case we need to trace back